Citrullination: Autoimmune diseases

-The first comprehensive textbook on deimination was published in 2014.

 Detection of citrullinated peptides and proteins

 Citrullinated peptides and proteins can be detected using antibodies targeting the citrullinated residues, or detected using mass spectrometry-based proteomics technologies.
 Citrullination of arginine results in a monoisotopic mass increase of +0.984016 Da, which can be measured with mass spectrometry.
 The mass shift is close to the mass difference between the different peptide isotopes of +1.008665 which can be mistaken for a citrullinated peptide, especially on low-resolution instruments.
 However, this is less of an issue with modern high resolution/high accuracy mass spectrometers.
 Furthermore, the mass shift is identical to the mass shift caused by deamidation of the amino acid asparagine or glutamine side chain, which are common modifications.

 Citrulline residues can be chemically modified with butanedione or by biotinylation prior to analysis, leading to a different mass shift, and this strategy has successfully been used to facilitate identification by mass spectrometry.

 Another approach is to utilize the neutral loss of isocyanic acid (HNCO) from citrulline residues when submitted to low energy collision induced dissociation fragmentation in mass spectrometers.
 The loss causes a mass shift of −43.0058 Da, which can be utilized by mass spectrometers to predominantly select citrullinated peptides for fragmentation (sequencing).

 Finally, the loss of positive charge at physiological pH caused by citrullination can be utilized.
 Prior to bottom-up proteomics analysis, proteins are enzymatically cleaved into peptides.
 Commonly the protease trypsin is used, which cleaves after the positively charged arginine and lysine residues.
 However, trypsin is unable to cleave after a citrulline residue which is neutral.
 A missed cleavage after a citrulline residue together with the correct mass shift can be used as a specific and sensitive marker for citrullination, and the strategy is compatible with standard bottom-up proteomics workflows.

+The first comprehensive textbook on deimination was published in 2014, while the second edition was published in 2017.